Shirley Jefferson: Early life and education

 The daughter of a truck driver in Selma, Alabama, Shirley Jefferson was one of nine children, and grew up attending segregated public schools.
 In March 1965, at the age of 12, she joined the third march from Selma to Montgomery for voting rights, along with Dr. Martin Luther King Jr. and Congressman John Lewis.
 Her mother died when she was 15 years old.
 When she was 17, she integrated her high school.

 After finishing high school, Jefferson moved to Baltimore and worked at McDonald's, and was promoted to manager.
-She then worked as a supermarket, first as a cashier and then in an office role.
+She then worked at a supermarket, first as a cashier and then in an office role.
 Eventually deciding to become a lawyer, she enrolled in Southeastern University in Washington, D.C., while continuing to work for the supermarket.

 Jefferson received a Bachelor of Science from Southeastern University in 1981, graduating summa cum laude and finishing second in her class.
 She then accepted an offer to attend Vermont Law School in South Royalton, Vermont, which had begun actively recruiting minority applicants.
 Only the second African American woman to attend VLS, she struggled initially because her education during segregation had left her poorly prepared for law school.
 One of her professors, Gil Jukovich, intervened and became a mentor to her.